 In the summer of 2016, Vizbor performed at the large jazz festival “Usadba Jazz”.

-Barbarian Vizbor and the Voice Show
+Varvarva Vizbor and The Voice Show

-One of Yuri Vizbor's songs - "Winter" - she chose to perform at the "blind auditions" in the fourth season of the show "The Voice" (2015).
-Oddly enough, despite the heartfelt performance and impeccable vocals, none of the four mentors turned to her.
-Polina Gagarina admitted that she wanted to turn around, but the song "somehow ended quickly."
-“It's very nice, but there is only one song, and what will happen next?
-It is not clear what else you can show us, ”said Alexander Gradskiy.
-Basta and Grigory Leps also remained indifferent to Varvara's speech.
+She chose one of Yuri Vizbor’s songs, “Winter,” to perform at the “blind auditions” in the fourth season of the show “The Voice” (2015).
+Oddly enough, despite the soulful performance and impeccable vocals, none of the four mentors turned to her.

-The girl was, to put it mildly, upset.
-But suddenly she received support from the audience of "Voice" from different parts of the country.
-The situation that developed during the blind auditions caused bewilderment and discontent, because the audience was completely delighted with the number of Varvara.
-The singer was very upset by the failure, however, the love and support of the fans of her talent, whose number increased dramatically after participating in the "Voice", gave the artist the strength to believe in herself again.
+The girl was upset, to put it mildly.
+But unexpectedly she received support from Voice viewers from different parts of the country.
+The situation that developed at the blind auditions caused bewilderment and dissatisfaction, because the audience was completely delighted with Varvara’s performance.
+The singer took the failure seriously, however, the love and support of fans of her talent, the number of which increased sharply after participating in “The Voice,” gave the artist the strength to believe in herself again.

 Varvara carefully protects her personal space and hides information about her private life.
 It is known that she is happily married to her beloved man, whom she sees as the father of her future children.